rahil627/my-programming-stuff/langs/programming-languages.md

       - "Thus, **Lisp functions can be manipulated, altered or even created within a Lisp program without lower-level manipulations.** This is generally considered one of the main advantages of the language with regard to its expressive power, and makes the language suitable for syntactic macros and metacircular evaluation."
   - **the simplest sytax**: '(function arg)', that's it!
     - thus **easy to parse / interpret / compile**
+  - **"interactive programming"**
+    - evaluate regions of code, compile regions of code into the lisp image, etc.
+    - **"interactive debugging"**

 ### dialects
 - **Common Lisp**